2014 Pacific typhoon season: Severe Tropical Storm Fengshen

 After nearly a month of tropical inactivity, the JMA started to track a tropical depression over to the southeast of Okinawa during September 5.
 During September 6, the depression rapidly organized into a tropical storm, assigning the name Fengshen.
-During the next day, Fengshen strengthened into a severe tropical storm as it started to move northeastwards.
+On September 7, Fengshen strengthened into a severe tropical storm as it started to move northeastwards.
 By September 9, Fengshen briefly reached its peak intensity as a severe tropical storm, with the JTWC considering it as a typhoon, with 1-minute sustained winds of 120 km/h as it made a ragged eye.
 Fengshen collided with a developing front and started to weaken east of Japan, and was downgraded to a tropical storm.
 Both agencies issued their final warning on Fengshen later that day during September 10.

 Tropical Depression 14W (Karding)

 Late on September 5, the JMA reported that a tropical depression had developed out of an area of low pressure that had crossed central Luzon and was now located about 430 km to the south-west of Manila.
 During the next day, JTWC issued a TCFA while PAGASA named the depression Karding.
 JTWC classified it as Tropical Depression 14W on September 7, due to strong banding clouds surrounding the center.
-Although this did not continue as JMA made their final warning due to the large amount of disorganization.
+However, this did not continue as JMA made their final warning due to the large amount of disorganization.